folk-lab/FastDAC/FastDAC Command Reference.md

 # PID FUNCTIONS

-Somewhat experimental, the FastDAQ can act as a PID controller, currently only ADC 0 acts as the input, and DAC 0 acts as the output.
+Somewhat experimental, the FastDAC can act as a PID controller, currently only ADC 0 acts as the input, and DAC 0 acts as the output.
 While in PID mode, no other commands which use the ADC should be issued (`INT_RAMP`, `SPEC_ANA`, `AWG_RAMP`, `GET_ADC`), but DAC ramping channels other than DAC 0 via `RAMP_SMART` should be OK.
 While in PID mode, the loops runs continuously at the selected ADC 0 conversion time, and every 10th sample from ADC 0 and the output setting of DAC 0 will be returned as little-endian 4-byte floats followed by framing sequence `0xA5 0x5A`.
 This formatting and framing sequence was chosen for easy testing and live tuning with RealTerm 3.0.1.44 and could be changed.
 The PID routines are based on this library with some modifications:

 https://github.com/br3ttb/Arduino-PID-Library